 I love life in Wyoming.
 Today is her birthday, 130 years old.
 I told my buddy one day that my dad and Wyoming share the same birthday, and he told me: "Your dad is Wyoming."
 I agree.
 Dad taught me everything I know about being a man.
 What a great grace to spend a few days with him and Mom and all those whom I love and have made me the man I am today.
 I got to get back to Gillette so I can get some rest.
 On to the next one...

 Some people wonder what priests do on their days off.
 I figure my vaca's are pretty typical for priests, at least for Wyoming Catholic Cowboy priests.
 Here's what my past five days back home in the Big Horn Basin looked like.

 The week started out with a hotshot trip to Pinedale WY with Fr.
 Carl Beavers and Dad to pick up a tractor from Fr.
 Carl's buddy Joe.
 We arrived back in Worland Monday at midnight with the only casualty being an antelope on the Red Desert.

 The next morning we were up with the sun to celebrate Mass with some family, Uncle Phil, Aunt Rhonda, Mom and the Beavs.
 Fr.
-Carl is Wyoming's rhinestone priest.
+Carl is a Wyoming Catholic priest.
 There's nothing he doesn't know, or at least has an opinion on, and his stalwartlyness is not only admirable, but also inspirational.
 I hope I can be like Fr.
 Carl Beavers when I grow up.